phone icon in white color

 – Beans and lentils

-– Vegetable and Brussel sprouts
+– Vegetable and Brussels sprouts

 – Fruits such as bananas, apples, pears, and berries

-1. Drink sufficient water
+2. Drink sufficient water

 Water along with a fiber-rich diet is very important for the prevention of piles.
 Drinking enough water prevents constipation which in turn decreases the need to strain while passing a bowel movement.
 If you want to prevent piles or manage your current condition of piles from becoming worse, add 6-8 glasses of water to your system.
 It will help your digestive system function properly.

-1. Don’t hold the urge to pass stool
+3. Don’t hold the urge to pass stool

 If you feel you need to go to the toilet, go, don’t wait.
 Going to the toilet when the system calls is actually a very simple way to prevent piles.
 Ignoring nature’s call can have its own complications and repercussions.
 When your body says you need to go and sit on the toilet seat, go, don’t hold.
 When you listen to your body calls, preventing piles from becoming worse is much easier and simpler.

-1. Stop sitting on the toilet seat for too long
+4. Stop sitting on the toilet seat for too long

 Don’t spend long hours reading a book or scrolling through the mobile sitting on the toilet seat.
 The more time you spend sitting on the toilet seat, the more likely you are to strain and make your bowel movements worse.
-The position of sitting on the toilet seat directly exerts pressure and stress on blood vessels of the anus causing them to protrude.
+The position of sitting on the toilet seat directly exerts pressure and stress on the blood vessels of the anus causing them to protrude.

-1. Stay physically active
+5. Stay physically active

-Hemorrhoids have a direct relation with physical activities and how you keep your body active.
+Hemorrhoids have a direct relation to physical activities and how you keep your body active.
 Staying physically active keeps the colon active and functions in a regular manner.
 But that being said, you should know which physical activity is good for you and which is not.
 Avoid any activity that puts strain and pressure on your abdominal region.
 Do not lift weights.
 Do not sit in one place for long hours.
-Moderate exercises like walking, jogging, yoga, and swimming can help the piles tissues from flaring.
+Moderate exercises like walking, jogging, yoga, and swimming can help the piles of tissues from flaring.

 Myth 1: Spicy foods cause hemorrhoids.